HKH515/VLN56/README.md

 The second example should display all entries that include "American" in the description field sorted alphabetically by name in ascending order.

 ###list
-The list command can be used to list all entries in the database, it can also display data sorted by name, birth year, death year or sex.
+The list command can be used to list all entries in the database.
+The results can be sorted as previously stated.

 Syntax:
 ```